MichalFrancuz/MichalFrancuz/README.md

 My learning source: <a href="https://codegym.cc/quests"> Code Gym</a> , <a href="https://www.udemy.com/course/the-complete-java-9-masterclass-beginner-to-expert/"> course Paulo Dichone's from udemy</a> , <a href="https://www.udemy.com/course/java-in-depth-become-a-complete-java-engineer/"> course Dheeru Mundluru's from udemy</a> , book Java: A Beginner's Guide, Herbert Schildt .

-🔭 What I'm currently learn
+🔭 What I have already learned

 - basic of Java (classes, data structures, inheritance, exception handling)
 - HTML

-🌱 What I have already learned
+🌱 What I’m currently learning

 - programing by using JavaFX next by using Springboot
 - testing my code with JUnit